Zerohazard8x/2lazy4gist/AI.md

 **_Production of bullet points_**

 ```
-Please produce bullet points, telling me what you think: [query].
+Please produce bullet points.
+If you are confused, please consult the following guidelines.
 You can also respond as many times as you want without my input.

+Topic:

+Do's:
+1. Prioritize word-for-word citations over inferences
+2. Explain and give your response as a whole a rating out of 100, with at least one criticism

+Don'ts:
-In addition, I would appreciate it if you firstly prioritized word-for-word citations over inferences, secondly avoided tabloid news sources and sources that can be edited by anyone, such as "wiki"s and social media, and lastly explained and gave your response as a whole a rating out of 100, with at least one criticism.
+1. Avoid tabloid news sources and sources that can be edited by anyone, such as "wiki"s and social media
 ```

 ---